lmsilbaugh/Flint/README.md

 **How to delete your data:**
 - Click the **ℹ** button inside Flint → **Delete all local data**
-- Or leave a room using the **✕ Leave** button — this removes that room and its data immediately
+- Or leave a room using **✕ Leave** — removes that room and its history immediately
 - Or: browser Settings → Clear browsing data → Site data
 - Deletion is permanent and cannot be undone